Azure/azure-powershell/src/Cdn/docs/New-AzCdnDeliveryRuleRequestSchemeConditionObject.md

 RequestScheme
 ```

-Create an in-memory object for AzureCDN DeliveryRuleRequestSchemeCondition
+Create an in-memory object for AzureCDN DeliveryRuleRequestSchemeCondition.

 ## PARAMETERS